Worm-Warrior/space-game/README.md

 # space-game
 Very barebones Space Invaders clone in C using Raylib.

+My first time making a game, and first time using C to any real extent.

 **Sources used to help make the game:**
 - Tsoding daily video on Raylib: https://www.youtube.com/watch?v=QqravLVpoI8